DEFENDING YOUR RIGHTS! FREE CASE REVIEWS!

 The consequences of a DUI will vary depending on several factors.
 It's very important to know where you fall on that spectrum after you've been charged with a DUI.
 Having an experienced attorney like Edward Nicholson on your side is the best way to ensure you walk away from your charge with best possible outcome.

-The mandatory minimum charge for your first DUI in this range of BAC are:
+The mandatory penalties for your first DUI with a BAC in the range of .10% to .16% are:

 Minimum 48 hours in jail (courts can impose up to 6 months jail)